-Jochen Welcker, PhD is Director of Molecular Biology and Scientific Development at Taconic Biosciences based in Cologne.
+Jochen Welcker, PhD is Director of Molecular Biology and Scientific Development at Taconic Biosciences based in Leverkusen.
 He joined Taconic Biosciences in 2012 after a postdoc at the Max-Delbrück-Center for Molecular Medicine in Berlin working on in vivo models for endocrine differentiation.
 Jochen has more than ten years of hands-on experience with the design, generation and analysis of genetically engineered mice.
 During his PhD studies he worked with Dr. Carmen Birchmeier at the Max-Delbrück-Center for Molecular Medicine on different aspects of mouse development employing genetic tools.
 He studied Biology, majoring in Molecular Genetics and Cell Biology, at the University of Bonn, Germany.

 Key Learning Points: